How to hold local government officials to account

 Build collaborative relationships

 Many active citizens in South Africa are recognising that one of the best ways to get government officials to do their jobs is to create helpful relationships, despite disagreements and major frustrations.
-Show local government that your community would rather work with them than against them.
+Show the local government that your community would rather work with them than against them.

 Seek out those officials who are engaged and responsive, get to know their names and engage respectfully with them on the issues facing your community.
 If you or someone in your neighbourhood has luck getting an issue fixed through a specific person, keep in touch and grow the relationship to grow the accountability.

 Some active citizen groups find out what their neighbourhood can offer to make municipal service delivery easier.
-For example, some groups pick up litter in a park clean-up day, the day before the municipality cuts the grass.
+For example, some groups pick up litter on a park clean-up day, the day before the municipality cuts the grass.
 By showing local government officials that you really are serious about helping them, it can be easier to ask the municipality to fulfill their responsibilities to your community.

 Contact your municipal manager

-Report to the Municipal Public Accounts Committee
+Report to the Municipal Public Accounts Committee (MPAC)

 If you have evidence that local government officials are misusing public resources, you can report them to your local Municipal Public Accounts Committee.
 Most, although not all, municipalities have one.
 It’s a committee made up of councillors and is responsible for municipal oversight, especially to improve financial management and transparency.
 Your ward councillor can help you get connected to the Municipal Public Accounts Committee.
+You can find more resources for reporting corruption in your municipality with fixlocal here

-Report your municipality to provincial government
+Report your municipality to other spheres of government

 Although provincial governments can be just as dysfunctional and unresponsive as local authorities, in some cases, provincial departments have the power to impose a recovery plan to mobilise resources and set out timelines for municipalities to take action.